laconbass/iai-oop/README.md

 ## ~~prototypal~~ ~~classical~~ practical inheritance

 As said, the tools to implement a prototypal inheritance pattern, where object instances are created from other object instances, are natively bundled within ECMAScript specification. `Object.create` is the way to *create a new object with the specified prototype*.
-The challengue is a pattern that efficiently replaces the constructor pattern on the task of *initialize a newly created object with the specified prototype*.
+The challengue is a pattern that efficiently replaces the ~~constructor~~ builder pattern on the task of *initialize a newly created object with the specified prototype*.
 The solution is quite simple, and surprisingly somewhere between the *constructor pattern* and the *prototypal inheritance pattern* .

         function builder(){
           var instance = Object.create(prototype);